11/26/2024

 President and CEO

-Well, first of all, I think the push, like I said, the push outs because one, the price needs to be right, right?
-Two, the software needs to be ready.
-And both of them, we have, I think the market or the current OEMs are definitely looking for both of that.
-And, and we definitely have a solution for both.
-Our bank costs, our lower power consumption so we can have a much lower cost on the battery and the power consumption and the power dissipation solution.
+the sulfur needs to be ready.
+And both of them, I think the market or the current OEMs are definitely looking for both of that.
+And Embraer definitely have a solution for both.
+Our bond costs, our low power consumption so we can have a much lower cost on the battery and the power dissipation solution.
 That definitely helps.
-The other one is software solution that we think we have a scalable software solution that can easily scale from the level two to level four.
+The other one is sulfur solution that we think we have a scalable software solution that can easily scale from the level two to level four.
 I haven't seen, you know, we definitely believe that also is helpful.
-So I will say that the delay is going to help us, but I definitely think that we can, we have a solution for the reason of the delays.
+So I won't say that the delay is going to help us, but I definitely think that we can, we have a solution for the reason of the delays.

 speaker